A-100 (multiple rocket launcher): History and development

 In the end, the AR-1 multiple rocket launcher system was chosen by the People's Liberation Army Ground Force, which received designation PHL-03.
 After the competition, these companies started to export their products.
 China Aerospace Science and Industry Corporation (CASIC) did not participate in the bidding process due to time constraints, but CASIC revealed its first MLRS design, SY-400, in the Zhuhai Airshow 2008.

 The CALT planned to develop a reverse-engineered BM-30 Smerch, similar to the technical approach done by the AR-1 system.
 To set itself apart from the competition, CALT implemented the gyroscope in the rockets for an accurate, guided strike.
 However, the integration of the gyroscope was unsatisfactory during the test, resulting in a lower accuracy compared to the winner, AR-1 (PHL-03); thus, the A-100 system was not chosen by the PLA.

 To export the product, CALT cut down the unnecessary guidance system to the rockets, making the A-100 rocket affordable to the developing countries.

-In 2019, Pakistan admitted that China sold the designs of A-100 system to Pakistan and Inter-Services Public Relations (ISPR) released an official statement regarding the indigenously developed A-100 and commissioned as Multiple Launch Rocket System in its Regiment of Artillery.
+By 2015, Pakistan had approximately 60 A-100E vehicles delivers by China.
+On 4 January 2019, the Pakistan Army officially inducted an locally-developed version of the A-100 rocket into its Artillery Regiment Corps, with the Inter-Services Public Relations (ISPR) framing the system as an indigenous development designed to enhance firepower.